Image: Demon Dog by Samuel Cockman on Flickr

 Not a very cute one.

-In fact, the French government represented by HADOPI, the government agency established to enforce the three strikes rule, has commissioned the private company Trident Media Guard (TMG) to scan file-sharing networks and gather the IP addresses of alleged copyright infringers.
+In fact, the French government represented by HADOPI, the executive agency established to enforce the three strikes rule, has commissioned the private company Trident Media Guard (TMG) to scan file-sharing networks and gather the IP addresses of alleged copyright infringers.

 However, this watchdog was hacked and suffered a massive